QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![sudo yum update db](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/eb1ab85b-8f10-4a06-aac1-3eb5c75953d8)

-**ii** Next, we execute the following command to install Mysql:
+**ii.** Next, we execute the following command to install Mysql:

 **`$ sudo yum install mysql-server`**

 ![MySQL server installation](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/096dc9e5-5f62-49ef-985d-7979fd287857)

-**iii** After installation, we check if the service is up and running with the command below:
+**iii.** After installation, we check if the service is up and running with the command below:

 **`$ sudo systemctl status mysqld`**

 ![mysql inactive](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/2f33e693-a975-4468-89df-9f70d85646d4)

-**iv** The above image shows that MySQL server is currently inactive.
+**iv.** The above image shows that MySQL server is currently inactive.
 So we execute the following commands to restart the service and enable it so that it will be running even after a system reboot:

 **`$ sudo systemctl restart mysqld && sudo systemctl enable mysqld`**